FasterXML/jackson-modules-java8/README.md

 ## Overview

-This is a multi-module umbrella project for [Jackson](../../../jackson) modules needed to support Java 8 features when core Jackson modules do not (yet) require Java 8 runtime (note: Jackson 3.0 will likely increase baseline and allow including some or all of this functionality)
+This is a multi-module umbrella project for [Jackson](../../../jackson) modules needed to support Java 8 features, especially with Jackson 2.x that only requires Java 7 for running (and until 2.7 only Java 6).

 For Jackson 2.x this includes 3 modules: